How to Get From Kampot to Phnom Penh

-There are 4 ways to get from Kampot to Phnom Penh.
-You can choose between the shared minivan, bus, train, taxi.
-The most affordable option is by shared minivan, starting from $8.
-The fastest route is by bus (3h ).
+There are four ways to travel the 155 km distance from Kampot to Phnom Penh.
+You can choose between the minivan, bus, train, and private.

 3h